 When I tried again a year later with Aggressions it still wasn't so easy.
 I was setback another year because of personal problems, and so by then I lost my Aggressions buzz.
 I figured the Reboot project would be off to a slow start with Season One being a more difficult and time consuming season, so perhaps to get me going I should do some less taxing ones first.
 Enter Season Four.

 S4 only needed a few episodes tended to, and even then I probably could've gotten away with only messing with Flesh Eaters.
 I had four episodes with minor issues which wouldn't have been issues at all had they been in earlier seasons, but Season Four was my favourite season at the time and it deserved better, I felt.
 I got an idea on how to fix Flesh Eaters, whose problem was the really weird main plot that was a Season One era reject, and so got started.
 It only got halfway through but I was re-energised.
 It didn't take long to get Half of the Heart, Sibling Rivalry and Happy Ever After fixed, more than in time for the planned date for the site's revival.
-Flesh Eater's replacement Dissidia ironically ended up being a last minute entry, written and finished the night before the update was due.
+Flesh Eater's replacement Dissidia ironically ended up being an almost literal last minute entry, written and finished the same night the update was due.

 B4FV Season Two was the next season I thought wouldn't take long.
 They weren't time consuming, I did them over a couple of days occasionally and was done within two years.